Enhanced stability of pressure relief valves: mechanistic design and analysis: Conclusion

+The second strategy is aimed at valve manufacturers to redesign the internal geometry of their valve to ensure an optimal shape of the effective area versus lift curve.
+Our CFD results show that this latter approach may also be thought as optimization of the discharge jet angle $\phi$.
+However, jet angle alone is a rather crude way of characterizing the complete shape of $A_{\rm eff}(x)$.

 We should also stress other ways this work also improves the state of knowledge about DSOPRVs generally.
 First, we have produced an improvement to our previously published model of a pressure-relief system, incorporating a valve and its input pipeline, both for the case of gas and liquid service.
 We believe we have now presented this model in the clearest manner yet, which should be of benefit to future researchers.
 Second, we have improved our previously-published quarter-wave reduced-order model.
 By correctly including inlet pressure loss and pipe friction, we have shown that this model is able to predict the instability threshold (of unrestricted valves) much more accurately.
-Finally, we have used CFD to provide validation of our use of effective area versus lift curves as a good way to caputer a valve's characteristic.
+Finally, we have used CFD to provide validation of our use of effective area versus lift curves as a good way to capture a valve's characteristic.

 There are many limitations to the work presented.
-First and foremost, while our PDM model was fully calibrated with experimental measurements in \cite{HosCh2014-I,HosCh2016-III}, we have yet to demonstrate the effectiveness of our new enhanced stability strategy in laboratory experiments.
-This paper is already long, and experimental validation is left for future work.
+First and foremost, while our PDM model has been fully calibrated with experimental measurements in \cite{HosCh2014-I,HosCh2016-III}, we have yet to directly demonstrate the effectiveness of our new enhanced stability strategy in laboratory experiments.
+We note however the aforementioned work \cite{Smith2025} that is highly promising, but did not explicitly consider each valve's blowdown characteristics.
+This paper is already long, and direct experimental validation is left for future work.

-Another limitation is that only the concept is quite general, we have only done detailed compuations for a valve that is servicing an ideal gas.
+Another limitation is that although the concept is quite general, we have only done detailed computations for a valve that is servicing an ideal gas.
 We have performed some preliminary computations for the liquid service case, which are promising, but have found that more care is needed because of the more violent {\em subcritical} version of the quarter-wave Hopf bifurcation in this case \cite{HosCh2016-III,HosCh2017-IV}.
 A detailed examination of this case will be the subject of future work.
-Future work also consider a more detailed global stability analysis using ideas from nonsmooth dynamical systems theory, including the notion of whether the valve opening transient is within the basin of attraction of the pseudo-equilibrium.
+Future work should also consider a more detailed global stability analysis using ideas from non-smooth dynamical systems theory, including the notion of whether the valve opening transient is within the basin of attraction of the pseudo-equilibrium.